Flurry Rogue Endgame Build Guide

 - Repeat steps 1-6 until enemies are dead.
 It is important not to cast Smoke Grenade or Caltrops immediately after Death Trap or Concealment.
 They consume the guaranteed Critical Strike from Subverting Concealment.

-Witchcraft Powers
+Boss Powers

 Mythic Gear Swaps

-- Shroud of False Death can be replaced with a Legendary Chest using Frostbitten, + Ranks to Dark Shroud or Subterfuge Skills, Maximum Life, and Armor or Resistance to All Elements as needed to meet your caps.
+- Shroud of False Death can be replaced with a Legendary Chest using Enshrouding, + Ranks to Dark Shroud or Subterfuge Skills, Maximum Life, and Armor or Resistance to All Elements as needed to meet your caps.

 - Doombringer can be replaced with a Legendary Sword using Conceited, Dexterity, Maximum Life, Overpower Damage, Chance for Caltrops to Consume No Charges Temper, and Cutthroat Attack Speed Temper.